-“Thanks to us, project development is more agile”
+“Thanks to our team, project development is more agile”

 Cristina Catalina, an expert in European project management, explains the advantages of relying on Zabala Innovation for management, communication, exploitation of results and social innovation